Who are you and where are you from?

 What does the human eat?

 Vegetables: Broccoli, cauliflower, spinach, green beans, garlic, leafy green vegetables (except lettuce), zucchini, squash, kabocha squash

 Grain: Jasmine long grain or Basmati rice without additives, Quaker old-fashioned oatmeal, bread

 Don’t eat sugar, salt, junk food, fast food, or fried food.
 Don’t drink alcohol.
 Use a pressure cooker to cook the food.

 Where do you get water?

 When we walk through the Megatropolis, there is water on every building.
 Most every building has a hydrant.
 We go into a neighborhood, we knock on someone’s door and ask if we can get some water.
 We have a bucket to fill with water to give the mules.
-In the wilderness, we filter water from streams.
+In the wilderness, we filter water from streams and rivers.